 Almost every day a story hits the tabloids or Internet about a celebrity or politician who has had an affair.
 It seems like the public loves to hear the details of how it happened, who it involved, and what will happen to the marriage.
 The sordid affairs of public figures can capture people’s attention as they search for clickbait—something about cheating gets people’s attention.
 However, when adultery occurs in your relationship or your marriage, it does not feel glamorous or exciting; cheating is usually a crisis point for the couple.

 Adultery has ended many marriages—some that were decades old and some that were barely a year new.
 And yet, some spouses have worked through the affair and restored their relationship.
 Which is the right way?
 Only the people in a relationship can make that difficult decision or the thousands of difficult decisions that follow, but there is support and guidance along the way.
 A professional therapist may give couples the tools they need to bounce back from adultery, whatever decisions they make about their relationship.

-The counselors at Thriveworks Kennesaw, GA understand that cheating is more than a cultural fixation—it is often a harsh reality that many couples face.
+The counselors and psychologists at Thriveworks Kennesaw, GA in Cobb County understand that cheating is more than a cultural fixation—it is often a harsh reality that many couples face.
 Adultery often brings devastation to a relationship and a family, but our therapists are experienced and supportive guides for recovering from infidelity.
 If you and your significant other need help working through the repercussions of adultery, consider working with an adultery counselor at Thriveworks Kennesaw.

 Infidelity: What is it?